An open-source package manager for agent skills

 § 09 Safety model

-Crew is a file copier.
+Homecrew is a file copier.

-Crew is a file copier.
+Homecrew is a file copier.
 It doesn't execute your skills, your taps, or anything they pull in.
 It leaves a paper trail you can audit, and it refuses to overwrite anything it didn't install itself.

 fs